Pioneer-Valley-Housing-Coop/docs/one-pager.md

   * Room for creative projects and businesses
 * *Residents*
   * Flexibility of renting
-  * Groundedness of traditional homeownership
+  * Stability of traditional homeownership
   * Social life of cohousing or college

 **Equitable:** We aim to be democratic, affordable and just by structuring as a group equity housing co-op.